 Do I need, and can afford, a full-time team?

-Work on the answer from day zero with your technical partner.
+Work on the answer from day zero with your software development partner.
 Be open about your concerns, expect that virtually anything can be the origin of a future problem and foresee as much as possible everything that can go wrong.
 This will help avoid a situation where, after the product goes live, you end up with a problem that can't be solved without conflict.
 When this happens, the first to suffer will be your users and, consequently, your business.

 Found this article interesting?
 You might like these ones too!